Europe and the World: A law review

 Europe and the World: A law review publishes article-length papers and shorter pieces offering an analysis of topical issues or recent cases, as well as review articles and special issues.

 Assoc.
-Prof Anne Thies, University of Reading, UK
+Prof Anne Thies, School of Law, University of Reading, UK

 Assoc.
-Prof Geert De Baere, Institute for European Law and Leuven Centre for Global Governance Studies, Belgium
+Prof Geert De Baere, Court of Justice of the European Union, and Institute for European Law, KU Leuven, Netherlands and Leuven Centre for Global Governance Studies, KU Leuven, Netherlands

-Prof Samantha Besson, Université de Fribourg Universität Freiburg, Switzerland
+Prof Samantha Besson, Law Faculty, Université de Fribourg Universität Freiburg, Switzerland

 Prof Gráinne de Búrca, New York University School of Law, USA

-Prof Javier Díez-Hochleitner Rodríguez, Autónoma University of Madrid (UAM), Spain
+Prof Javier Díez-Hochleitner Rodríguez, Public Law and Legal Philosophy, Autónoma University of Madrid (UAM), Spain

-Prof Peter Van Elsuwege, University of Ghent, Belgium
+Prof Peter Van Elsuwege, Department of European, Public and International Law, University of Ghent, Belgium

 Joni Heliskoski, Ministry for Foreign Affairs, Helsinki, Finland